Dutch Oven Daddy

 Ingredient collage in text with two images of the pot roast.

-Dutch oven beef roast with carrots, onions, potatoes, and onions sitting in broth and garnished with sprigs for fresh thyme.
+Dutch oven beef roast with carrots, onions, potatoes, and celery sitting in broth and garnished with sprigs of fresh thyme.

 Jump to: